 When it comes to espresso machines the difference between the authentic models and the entry-level plastic stuff is pretty significant.
-Sure, you can pull a shot or make something akin to a flat white with one on of the cheapos from the big box store, but you’re never going to get close to espresso perfection – the so-called ‘god shot.’
+Sure, you can pull a shot or make something close to a flat white with one on of the cheapos from the big box store, but you’re never going to get close to espresso perfection – the so-called ‘god shot.’

 500 dollars seem to be where the invisible line is drawn, so if that is your budget, I congratulate you.

 You’ve got the cutting edge PID temperature technology that allows for pulling consistent shots every time.
+It also means that you don’t have to think about temperature surfing, which is a massive headache.

 Are you not that impressed with all the new and fancy technology?
 Do you love solid brass metal and detest flimsy plastic?
 Do you secretly think everything was better in the 90’s?